 #2: Price moves in Trends

 Technical analysts believe that the market price moves in trends.
-But this is not fully true because most of the time market In sideways mode.
+But this is not fully true because most of the time market is In a sideways mode.
 Some technical trading strategies have supported this assumption (Price moves in trends).

 #3: History tends to repeat itself